Job hunting with a 2.2Find a job

-By now you'll have a rough idea what classification you expect to receive, if you haven't received it already.
-If you are staring at a 2.2 degree, don't let it panic you.
+By now, you'll have a rough idea what classification you expect to receive - if you haven't received it already.
+If you're looking at a 2.2 degree, don't let it panic you.
 It's time to take stock of what you've got and play to your strengths.

 While it's true that many graduate employers ask for candidates with a 2:1 degree or above, there are a fair number of graduate schemes out there which accept 2:2 degrees in any subject area.